hashxim/hconMD/work_md/Obsidian/Youtube/Overview of the Paints Sector.md

 Initially GST levied at 28% and then reduced to 18%.
 This enabled faster shift from unorganized to organized.
 After reduction in GST, it was seen that larger paint companies entering into lower priced products and competing with unorganized players.

 ## Driver for Growth
-- Increasing nuclearisation and urbaniza
+- Increasing nuclearisation and urbanisation of families.
+Families